PiotrSwietek/MC-Guys/Portfolios/Denis Sivak/portfolio.md

 For this task we used node RED.
 Therefore, a button was added to the UI which sends a message to the mqtt broker on the PI.
 When the PI receives the message, the signal is forwarded to the PC, which then plays an audio file.

+## Lecture reflection
+This lecture I really did not like the KNX eCampus because I think that I haven't learned anything from it I can use in the future.
+If I'm going to use KNX one day, I will for sure have to do the tutorial again and get more information.
+Doing an online tutorial for something you cannot actually use wasn't that fun.

 # Project 2
 For this project we had to plan the automation of our friends home.
 I was responsible for the climate & heating part.
 I decided to use only HomeMatic devices because the